Class DefaultParameterValue<T>

 All Implemented Interfaces:

-Serializable, Cloneable, LenientComparable, GeneralParameterValue, ParameterValue<T>
+Serializable, Cloneable, LenientComparable, Printable, GeneralParameterValue, ParameterValue<T>

 public class DefaultParameterValue<T> extends FormattableObject implements ParameterValue<T>, LenientComparable, Serializable, Cloneable

-In the context of coordinate operations, most parameter values are numeric and can be obtained by the intValue() or doubleValue() methods.
+A single parameter value used by an operation method.
+Each ParameterValue is a (key, value) pair, and an arbitrary number of those pairs can be stored in a a parameter value group.
+In the context of coordinate operations, parameter values are often numeric and can be obtained by the intValue() or doubleValue() methods.
 But other types of parameter values are possible and can be handled by the more generic getValue() and setValue(Object) methods.
 All xxxValue() methods in this class are convenience methods converting the value from Object to some commonly used types.
-Those types are specified in ISO 19111 as an union of attributes, listed below with the corresponding getter and setter methods:
+Those types are specified in ISO 19111 as a union of attributes, listed below with the corresponding getter and setter methods:

 Mapping from ISO attributes to getters and setters